 About the Author:

-Matt serves as the Director of Training and Implementation where he delivers hands-on personal training of Ecolane’s DRT software to clients across the country.
-He developed our signature risk assessment software, enabling transparency and flexibility between Ecolane and our clients and he is a member of American Transportation Association (APTA).
-He served as a Department of Transportation (DOT) certified driver, reservationist, scheduler, and dispatcher using our DRT software when he worked for rabbittransit and he is a graduate of West Chester University in Pennsylvania.
+Matt Taylor serves as the Vice President of Operations where he leads teams to delivers hands-on personal training of Ecolane’s DRT software to clients across the country and then support them in their daily operations.
+Before Ecolane, he served as a Department of Transportation (DOT) certified driver, reservationist, scheduler, and dispatcher using our scheduling software when he worked for rabbittransit, and he is a graduate of West Chester University in Pennsylvania.
+Matt joined Ecolane in 2012 as a Technical Trainer and has worked his way up within Ecolane’s Professional Services team, assisting agencies on-site and remotely through data collection, training, and go-live stages of projects.